epz1371/Iterative-Closest-Points-Robustness-Analysis/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+©
+If you use this project or parts of it, you must cite the author and this GitHub repository as the source in your work.

 ## Acknowledgments